akauppi/GroundLevel-firebase-es/Ingredients.md

 ## Authentication decisions

 - Using [Firebase UI](https://firebase.google.com/docs/auth/web/firebaseui) library
+- Having all pages require sign in.
+This has lead to:
-- Using redirect (not popup) method for sign in.
-The choice is because of how we want the app to behave.
+  - Using redirect method for sign in (not popup).
-- Instead of a 'sign in' menu (in place of the user profile), we require the user to *always* sign in.

-You can tinker with the code if you don't feel these choices match your needs.
+  - There's no 'sign in' menu; you're either signed in, or you are at the sign-in page.

+Your app needs may be different.
+Hopefully the code is easy enough to adapt.
+Please ask for help at e.g. Gitter - but the template itself will proceed with above app focus.